-Murder-suicide now being investigated in death of Toronto billionaire Barry Sherman and wife
+Family urges 'thorough' investigation into deaths of Apotex CEO Barry Sherman, wife Honey

+"Our parents shared an enthusiasm for life and commitment to their family and community totally inconsistent with the rumors regrettably circulated in the media as to the circumstances surrounding their deaths," they said in a statement issued Saturday.

+"We are shocked and think it's irresponsible that police sources have reportedly advised the media of a theory which neither their family, their friends nor their colleagues believe to be true."

-Police are investigating the deaths of Toronto billionaire Barry Sherman and his wife, Honey, as a murder-suicide.
+The Globe and other media outlets, citing police sources, earlier reported that police are investigating the deaths of Toronto billionaire Mr. Sherman and his wife, Honey, as a murder-suicide.

 A Toronto police source told the Globe investigators are working on the theory that Mr. Sherman killed his wife and then took his own life.